Mars general circulation model

 The Mars general circulation model is the result of a research project by NASA to understand the nature of the general circulation of the atmosphere of Mars, how that circulation is driven and how it affects the climate of Mars in the long term.

 How it works

 This Mars climate model is a complex 3-dimensional (height, latitude, longitude) model, which represents the processes of atmospheric heating by gases and ground-air heat transfer, as well as large-scale atmospheric motions.
 The model also uses geophysical boundaries which are taken from spacecraft observation.
 These boundaries can include Martian topography, albedo, or thermal inertia.
-By solving the dynamics and physics of the model an overall understanding of the planets processes can be estimated.
+By solving the dynamics and physics of the model an overall understanding of the planet’s processes can be estimated.

 The current model has not been modified for use with distributed computing systems like BOINC.

 History

 A first attempt at a Mars general circulation model was created by Leovy and Mintz who used an Earth model and adapted it to Martian conditions.
 This preliminary model had the capability to predict atmospheric condensation of carbon dioxide and the presence of transient baroclinic waves in the winter mod-latitudes.
 After this NASA Ames Research Center started adding more data to improve the model and gain more insight into Martian weather and climate.
 Mars climate simulation models date as far back as the Viking missions to Mars.
 Most Mars climate simulation models were written by individual researchers that were never reused or open-sourced.
 By the 1990s the need for a unified model codebase came into being, due to the general impact of the internet on climate modelling and research.
 This current Mars climate simulation model has its origins with the internet era.
 In 2007, Jeff Hollingsworth took leadership of the Ames Mars GCM group.
 With the aid of NASA HQ a Mars Climate Modeling Center (MCMC) was created in order to provide more services to the community.
 Since 2019, Melinda Kahre spearheads the leadership of MCMC and has aided in developing a new cubed-sphere finite volume (FV3-based) Mars general circulation model to provide higher resolution modeling.
 The new FV3-based model replaced the older latitude-longitude dynamical core (Legacy Mars GCM).
 Other improvements has been made in order to allow public access to older and newer models of Mars's general circulation.
 MCMC has recently presented a community analysis pipeline (CAP) which is an open-source tool for analyzing and visualizing the Mars general circulation model.
 The project hopes to streamline and increase access to Mars data.
 This goal of increasing accessibility is to provide scientist and researcher more opportunity to contribute to data from Mars missions.